Heathers: Plot

-At Westerburg High School in Sherwood, Ohio, Veronica Sawyer is part of a popular but feared clique, along with three other wealthy and beautiful girls with the same first name: Heather Duke, Heather McNamara, and the school's ruthless queen bee, Heather Chandler.
-The four girls often play croquet in Veronica's backyard.
+At Westerburg High School, in Sherwood, Ohio, Veronica Sawyer is part of a popular-but-feared clique that includes three wealthy and beautiful girls with the same first name: Heather Duke, Heather McNamara, and the ruthless queen bee, Heather Chandler.
 Tired of the clique abusing its power, Veronica longs for her old life with her kinder but less popular friends.
-She becomes fascinated with Jason "J.D."
-Dean, a new student and rebellious outsider, after he pulls out a gun and fires blanks to scare football-player bullies Kurt Kelly and Ram Sweeney.
+She becomes fascinated with new student Jason "J.D."
+Dean after he pulls out a gun and fires blanks to scare football-player bullies, Kurt and Ram.
+Outsider J.D., whose mother committed suicide, has a strained relationship with his explosives-obsessed demolition mogul father.

-Veronica attends a frat party with Chandler, where she refuses to have sex with one of the members (unlike Chandler, who was coerced to perform oral sex on one) and drunkenly vomits on Chandler.
-In retaliation, Chandler vows to destroy her reputation.
-Later that night, J.D. shows up by surprise at Veronica's house, and the two have sex outside.
-They express to each other their mutual hatred of Chandler's tyranny.
+Veronica goes with Chandler to a frat party at the fictional Remington University, where she refuses to have sex with one member, unlike Chandler, who is coerced into performing fellatio.
+When Veronica drunkenly vomits in front of Chandler, Chandler vows to destroy Veronica's reputation in retaliation.
+Later, J.D. breaks into Veronica's house through her bedroom window, and they have sex, expressing to each other their mutual hatred of Chandler's tyranny after.

-The next morning, Veronica and J.D. break into Chandler's house, planning to get revenge by using a fake hangover cure to make Chandler vomit.
-J.D. pours drain cleaner into a mug, but Veronica dismisses him, thinking he is making a mean joke.
-She mixes orange juice and milk together instead.
-However, Veronica accidentally brings the wrong mug to Chandler's room; J.D. notices this but says nothing.
-He serves Chandler the drain cleaner, killing her.
-Veronica panics, and J.D. urges her to forge a dramatic suicide note in Chandler's handwriting.
-The school and community regard Chandler's apparent suicide as a tragic decision made by a troubled teenager, making her even more worshipped in death than in life.
-Meanwhile, Duke uses the attention surrounding Chandler's death to gain popularity, becoming the clique's new leader.
+The next morning, Veronica and J.D. break into Chandler's house, planning revenge by using a fake hangover cure to make Chandler vomit.
+Veronica mixes orange juice and milk into a mug, but mistakenly serves Chandler a mug full of drain cleaner poured by J.D., which kills her.
+Veronica is horrified by the accident, but J.D. urges her to forge a dramatic suicide note in Chandler's handwriting.
+The community regards Chandler's apparent suicide as a tragic decision made by a troubled teenager, making her even more respected in death than in life.
+Duke uses the attention surrounding Chandler's death to gain popularity by going to many different news stations, feeling the need to be the clique's new leader.

-After Chandler's funeral, McNamara convinces Veronica to go with her, Kurt, and Ram on a double date.
+McNamara later convinces Veronica to go with her, Kurt, and Ram on a double date.
 J.D. finds the four teens that evening in a field, and Veronica leaves with him as Kurt passes out, while Ram rapes McNamara.
-The following day, the boys spread a false rumor about Veronica performing oral sex on them, ruining her reputation.
+The boys spread a false rumor about Veronica performing oral sex on them, ruining her reputation.
 J.D. proposes that he and Veronica lure the boys into the woods, shoot them with tranquilizers, and humiliate them by staging the scene to look like they were lovers participating in a suicide pact.